 Elizabeth was determined to soak up her experience.
 She attended every event she could find, focused on making connections with everyone she met, and spent the weekends traveling to Paris, Barcelona, Rome, Prague, Greece, Austria, Germany, and beyond.

-She successfully forged lasting relationships with Carolina alumni, fellow Honors Carolina students and professionals she met while working at Parliament.
-Today, she remains in close contact with a contact at Parliament and Honors Carolina alumni, leveraging those connections to gain career advice and open doors that may guide her future.
+She successfully forged lasting relationships with Carolina alumni, fellow Honors Carolina students, and professionals she met while working at Parliament.
+Today, she remains connected with a contact at Parliament and Honors Carolina alumni, leveraging her network to gain career advice and open doors that may guide her future.

 Her advice: “Take advantage of every opportunity you can and run with it.”